Get Matched With Cybersecurity Programs

 The most straightforward way for you to begin a career as an occupational therapy professional is to work straight through your master's degree, complete the supervised period, and then pass your licensure examination.
 However, that is not necessarily the only, or even the best, way to achieve a successful career in occupational therapy.

 For instance, you might start your career working as a Certified Nurse's Assistant in a hospital or other environment.
-From there, you could return to school and complete a degree in occupational therapyand start work as an occupational therapy assistant.
+From there, you could return to school and complete a degree in occupational therapy and start work as an occupational therapy assistant.

 OTAs are required to be licensed, so you will have to sit for the appropriate examination and complete any required supervised hours.
 In this position, you will gain a lot of experience and knowledge of the occupational therapist job while helping a licensed occupational therapist.
-Thus, if you decide to move on through a bachelor's degree to a master's, you are likely to find admissions counselors who are impressed by your preexisting familiarity with the occupational therapy field.
+Thus, if you decide to move on through a bachelor's degree to a master's, you are likely to find admissions counselors who are impressed by your preexisting familiarity with the field.

 Find Online Occupational Therapy Schools